weaveworks-guides/weave-net-legacy/weave-cloud-microservices/_output/_cloud-guide-part-3-monitor-prometheus-monitoring.md

 kubectl -n kube-system apply -f 'https://cloud.weave.works/k8s/cortex.yaml?t=<your-weave-cloud-token>'
 ~~~

-Where,
+**Where**,

-* [your-weave-cloud-token] is the token you obtained when you signed up for Weave Cloud above.
+* [`your-weave-cloud-token`] is the token you obtained when you signed up for Weave Cloud above.

 Cortex runs in its own Docker container and it may take a few minutes for it to download and appear on the server.
-You can watch for it to appear in the Troubleshooting Dashboard:
+You can watch for it to appear in the Troubleshooting Dashboard.

-**2.** Check that Cortex is running on one of the Kubernetes nodes by running:
+**2.** Or check that Cortex is running on one of the Kubernetes nodes with:

 ~~~
 kubectl get pods -n kube-system -l weave-cloud-component=cortex